amit89/cypress-pom/README.md

     -- Allure-CLI
     -- Java8

-Install Node
+## Install Node
     -- https://nodejs.org/en/download

+## Install Allure-cli

     Win
         -- npm install -g allure-commandline --save-dev

     Mac
         -- brew install allure

 ## Setup project
-Hit the below command on terminal
+Run the below command on terminal

     -- npm install

 ## Run the test case:

-    -- npm run cypress:ui           -- (this will open the interative mode of cypress) -- npm run cypress:headless     -- (this will run the testcases in headless mode) -- npm run cypress:allure       -- this will run test cases in headless mode and generate allure report -- allure serve allure-results  -- after above command execution gets completed run this commnd on terminal it will open the allure report on your machine
+    -- npm run test:ui           -- (this will open the interative mode of cypress and run the ui tests only) -- npm run test:headless     -- (this will run the testcases in headless mode) -- npm run cypress:api       -- (this will run the api test cases only)

+## Generate allure report need to run below two commands sequentially

+    -- npm run allure:report
+    -- npm run allure:open